mitsuba-renderer/drjit/docs/autodiff.rst

 For this optimization to be legal, the loop state must consist of

-1. arbitrary variables that don't carry derivatives
+1. Arbitrary variables that don't carry derivatives
-2. differentiable inputs, which remain constant during the loop
+2. Differentiable inputs, which remain constant during the loop
-3. differentiable outputs, which are computed by accumulating a function of the variables in categories 1 and 2.
+3. Differentiable outputs computed by accumulating a function of variables in categories 1 and 2.

-These three sets may not overlap.
+These three sets *may not overlap*.
 In the above example,

 1. ``i`` does not carry derivatives.
-2. ``x`` is a differentiable input of the loop
+2. ``x`` is a differentiable input
-3. ``y`` is a differentiable output computed from variables in the other categories via accumulation (i.e., ``y += f(x, i)``).
+3. ``y`` is a differentiable output computed from variables in categories 1/2 via accumulation (i.e., ``y += f(x, i)``).

+In contrast is *not* important that the loop counter ``i`` linearly increases, that there is a loop counter at all, or that the loop runs for a uniform number of iterations.

-When all of these conditions are satisfied, specify ``max_iterations=-1`` to :py:func:`dr.while_loop <while_loop>`.
+When the conditions explained above are satisfied, specify ``max_iterations=-1`` to :py:func:`dr.while_loop() <while_loop>`.
 This tells Dr.Jit that it can automatically perform the explained optimization to generate an efficient reverse-mode derivative.

-In :py:func:`@dr.syntax <syntax>`-decorated functions, you can
+In :py:func:`@dr.syntax <syntax>`-decorated functions, you can equivalently wrap the loop condition into a :py:func:`dr.hint(..., max_iterations=-1)
-equivalently wrap the loop condition into a :py:func:`dr.hint(..., max_iterations=-1)`` annotation).
-The original example then looks as
+<hint>` annotation).
+The original example then looks as follows:
-follows:

 .. code-block:: python